Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Benchmark Design

 Response time is how system latency becomes visible to the user.
-Lower values are better, and values exceeding genre-dependent thresholds cause the latency to become noticeable to players, and can even make the game unplayable.
+Lower values are better, and we use existing latency thresholds for the game becoming noticeable and unplayable at 60ms and 116ms respectively~\cite{latency60ms,unplayable118ms}.

 The response time is measured as the time between a player taking an action and the results of that action becoming visible.
 During this time, the action is sent over network to the \mve server, added to an input queue, simulated during the next tick, has its resulting state changes added to the output queue, and then sent back to the client over the network.
 In our workload model (Figure~\ref{fig:operational}), this is visible as the time difference between the client sending player actions (\designref{A}) and receiving state updates (\designref{C}). \toolname captures this metric by having a player send \emph{chat} messages to all players (including itself), and measuring how long it takes for the player to receive its own message.

 While tick duration and tick distribution cannot be directly observed by players, \mves typically expose these metrics through interfaces commonly used by debugging tools. \toolname's Metric Externalizer~(\designref{7}) uses these interfaces to gain access to these metrics without requiring access to the game's source code.
+As a consequence, \toolname is easily configured to work with new \mves.

-The \emph{tick duration} is the amount of time it takes the \mve to complete a single tick (i.e., one iteration of the game loop, \designref{B} in Figure~\ref{fig:operational}), and \emph{tick distribution} is the percent of tick time the \mve spent simulating each workload component, such as simulating entities.
+The \emph{tick duration} is the amount of time it takes the \mve to complete a single iteration of the game loop, and \emph{tick distribution} is the percent of tick time the \mve spent simulating each workload component, such as simulating entities.
 Both metrics are directly related to game response time and are important indicators of game performance.
 More detail about the relationship between these metrics is available in \Cref{sec:model:mve-archi}.